cdrick65/Symbios/README.md

 monitor and control CPS

--Mobile Companion
+- Mobile Companion
 export from Pharo (basic info model when stabilized) - Adobe Cordova ?

-Do a Symbiox
+Do Symbiox (separate github project)

 a very simple app to enter contextalized SymbiosInput from the phone device (being actually a symbioIS).